-- Interact with and engage all participants; address them by name as appropriate. - · Ask the questions suggested in the text; ask different participants; encourage quiet participants to speak. - Allow time for participants to answer; do not give the answers too quickly; drop hints if needed. - Respond encouragingly and positively to all answers; correct errors with tact and sensitivity. - Avoid discussions which are off the point or distracting; postpone them if necessary.
-Try to give satisfactory answers to questions from participants.
+- · Engage and Interact with all participants. - · Ask the questions suggested in the manual (key points); ask different participants to engage each one. - Allow time for participants to answer; do not give the answers too quickly; drop hints if needed. - · Respond encouragingly and positively to all answers; correct errors with tact and sensitivity. - · Try to give satisfactory answers to questions from participants.